AWS Case Study: Better Generation

 As a small company, Better Generation needed to develop a cost-effective infrastructure capable of rapidly deploying new services.
 The company must also accommodate erratic demand.
 Dom Starkey, Better Generation’s Technical Manager, explains, “As the load on our application depends on user uploads from a device that is outside, and the bulk of our users are in the United Kingdom, a period of poor weather may lead to a much lower number of uploads.
 When the sun reappears, so do our users, often in large numbers.”

-Faced with a range of cloud technology choices, Better Generation was attracted to Amazon Web Services strong reputation within the industry.
+Faced with a range of cloud technology choices, Better Generation was attracted to the strong reputation of Amazon Web Services (AWS) within the industry.
 Starkey notes, “The AWS name was a big draw because we did not want to invest a lot of time in a smaller company that would not offer the same stability.”

 In addition to stability, AWS gives Better Generation control and flexibility—come rain or shine.
-Today, the Power Predictor online application runs from an Amazon EC2 On-Demand instance, with supplementary instances supporting third-party applications for in-memory caching and job queues.
+Today, the Power Predictor online application runs from an Amazon Elastic Compute Cloud (Amazon EC2) On-Demand instance, with supplementary instances supporting third-party applications for in-memory caching and job queues.
 All pre-production staging is done on Amazon EC2 Small instances, and when traffic warrants extra processing capacity, the company bids on low-cost Spot Instances.

-Better Generation stores the wind and solar data in Amazon S3 along with Multi-AZ Amazon RDS for added redundancy.
-Periodically, Amazon SES distributes license renewal emails to Power Predictor users.
+Better Generation stores the wind and solar data in Amazon Simple Storage Service (Amazon S3) along with Multi-AZ Amazon RDS for added redundancy.
+Periodically, Amazon Simple Email Service (Amazon SES) distributes license renewal emails to Power Predictor users.
 In the future, the company plans to increase its fault tolerance with Elastic Load Balancing.
 The diagram below reveals the Power Predictor architecture:

 Outside of Power Predictor, Better Generation hosts its website and online store from a separate Amazon EC2 instance.
 Recently, the company also began storing promotional videos in Amazon S3, which are then delivered to viewers through Amazon CloudFront.